Insurance in the United Kingdom: Motor injury claims and whiplash reforms

 Motor insurance claims costs in the United Kingdom have been influenced by reforms to low value road traffic personal injury claims, particularly those involving whiplash.
 The Civil Liability Act 2018 and related secondary legislation introduced a statutory definition of whiplash injury, a tariff of fixed damages for whiplash and minor psychological injuries, a higher small claims limit for most road traffic injury claims, and a ban on settling whiplash claims without medical evidence.

 Since 31 May 2021 most straightforward low value road traffic injury claims have been expected to be made through the Official Injury Claim online portal, which is intended for use by unrepresented claimants as well as by legal professionals.
 Parliament has considered the impact of these reforms on claim numbers, compensation levels, access to justice and motor insurance premiums.
 Insurers have argued that the reforms should reduce claims costs and help contain premiums, while some consumer and claimant groups have expressed concern about barriers for injured people using the system.

 Personal injury discount rate

 Very serious motor and liability claims in the United Kingdom are affected by the personal injury discount rate, sometimes called the Ogden rate, which is used by courts to calculate lump-sum damages for future losses.
 Following a statutory review, the Lord Chancellor announced in December 2024 that the rate for England and Wales would increase from minus 0.25 percent to plus 0.5 percent with effect from 11 January 2025.
-The rates in Scotland and Northern Ireland were also set at 0.5 percent in 2024.

 Commentary by actuarial and legal firms suggests that the increase in the discount rate is expected to reduce the cost of very large personal injury claims compared with the previous rate and may therefore ease some pressure on motor and liability insurance premiums, although other cost drivers remain important.